viltgroup/minium/README.md

 The easiest way to try Minium is to use its Web Console (you can watch the video ['Minium shows its new Web Console'](http://www.youtube.com/watch?v=QlPLNEJD5rc) for a small introducion).
 You can instruct Minium to do almost anything in a browser with a few lines of Javascript.

-Minium provides Minium App, which contains Minium Web Console and a bundled Jetty server.
+Minium also provides Minium App, which contains Minium Web Console and a bundled Jetty server.

 ## Before you start